-- The kitchen never takes me very long toclean because we stay on top of it daily..
-This is our most used room in the house therefore we are meticulous with the cleaning.
+- The kitchen never takes very long to clean because we stay on top of it daily..
+This is our most used room in the house and we are meticulous with the cleaning as a result.

 - We have sealed our marble counters – which helps protect them from stains and etching. (at least it tries to, marble is hard!
 Everything makes an etching or stain) Click here for my sealer.

 - As to cleaning our counter tops, we don’t use a whole lot of cleaner because we don’t actually do much on the counters.
 For safety reasons (bacteria, etc) we use cutting boards that we can throw into the dishwasher once we are through.
-We only use a little bit of dish soap and water to clean the counters, and dry them right away with a towel.
+We only use water to clean the counters.. sometimes I’ll add a bit of dish soap and water then dry them right away using a towel or paper towels.

-- I use both paper towels and dish towels for bacterial reasons and recycle what I can.
+- I use both paper towels and dish towels for bacteria reasons and recycle what I can.
 (I know some don’t touch paper towels and that’s your choice)

-- For the top of the range, I use windex and if I need to, a magic eraser on the tougher grimes.
-I wish I had made the Magic Eraser… Think of the trillions we would have made. ;)
+- For the top of the range, I use windex and a magic eraser on the tougher grimes.

 - I spray the sink with bleach once a week and after every time we cook with raw chicken.